The Sweep Formula Module¶

 Helper operation for psx which allows to create a custom kernel and choose the subset of data to work on.

-sweep and channels to operate on from the select operation
+selections and range to operate on from the select operation

 Time constant for kernel, defaults to 1